Nemo601/ENG5220-Group14/README.md

 ---

-## 🙏 Acknowledgements
+## 👏 Acknowledgements

 We would like to thank:
-- **Dr. Bernd Porr** – for his real-time systems expertise and guidance
+- **Dr. Bernd Porr** — for his dedicated teaching and continuous project support
+- **Thomas O'Hara** — for his help in preparing project materials
-- **ENG5220 Teaching Team** – for technical feedback and lab support
+- **ENG5220 Teaching Team** — for technical guidance and lab assistance
-- Our peers – for inspiration and friendly competition!
+- **Our peers** — for their collaboration, ideas, and motivation throughout the course

 ---